-Of course, fresh flowers can perk up the room any time of year.
+Of course, fresh flowers can perk up the kitchen any time of year.
 Even a bird feeder outside the window lends life and color.

-Is your kitchen on the plain side?For a quick fix, replace your humdrum cabinet and drawer handles with chrome or brass hardware or colorful plastic fittings.
+Is your kitchen on the dull side?For a quick fix, replace your humdrum cabinet and drawer handles with chrome or brass hardware or colorful plastic fittings.

 Paint or stain the cabinets, or the entire room, in a bold new color.
 It's the quickest and cheapest way to transform your kitchen.
 And should you decide you don't like it, you can easily change the color later.